NapatAomsinS/NapatAomsinS/README.md

 ###

-<p align="left">My name is Napat, a novice software engineer from Japan.
+<p align="left">My name is Napat, a novice software engineer based in Japan.
 My work are mostly in the field of fluid simulation and computer graphics.</p>

 ###